zama-ai/concrete/docs/dev/FLOAT-FUSING.md

 The current compiler stack only supports integers with 7 bits or less.
 But it's not uncommon to have numpy code using floating point numbers.

-We added fusing floating point operations to make hnumpy somewhat user friendly to allow in-line quantization in the numpy code e.g.:
+We added fusing floating point operations to make tracing numpy functions somewhat user friendly to allow in-line quantization in the numpy code e.g.:

 ```python
 import numpy